JungeuiLee/bamboo_architecture/README.md

                           ^^^^^^^^^^ three different functions, same ceiling
 ```

-My first explanation was the function instance cap: 10 instances × ~5 calls/sec each ≈ 50/sec, which matched suspiciously well. **That arithmetic was wrong.** It assumed one instance handles one request at a time, which is not true for these functions — their deployed concurrency is 80 per instance.
-I checked the live Cloud Run configuration rather than trusting the assumption:
+The first explanation considered was the function instance cap: 10 instances × ~5 calls/sec each ≈ 50/sec, which matched the observation suspiciously well. **That arithmetic was wrong.** It assumes one instance handles one request at a time, which is not true for these functions — their deployed concurrency is 80 per instance.
+Checking the live Cloud Run configuration instead of trusting the formula:

 | Service | Concurrency | Max instances |
 |---|---|---|